-Rather bright or dark?
-Here is a question that is asked when you try mouthpieces in a music store or when you create yours with Syos.
-But what does that exaclty means?
+Are you looking for a bright tone or a dark tone?
+When you try mouthpieces in a music store or when you create yours with Syos, it's one of the first question to answer.
+But what does that exactly means?
 Maxime, our psychoacoustics expert, is going to give you some explanations.

-A dimension came always in the first place: the brightness of the sound.
+One characteristic always came in the first place: the brightness of the sound.

-Brightness is the first criteria that allows to say that two sounds with same height, same length and same volume are sounding alike or not.
-Two sounds which have the same brightness will be much closer from each other than two sounds which have very different brightnesses.
+Brightness is the first criteria that allows you to say if two sounds with the same height, the same length and the same volume are sounding alike or not.

 How to define brightness?

-The point here is delicate: how to define a sensation?
+The point here is tricky: how to define a sensation?
 If I asked you "How would you define brightness?"
 I bet it would be hard for you to answer with a simple and precise sentence.
 But no worries!
-During my PhD studies at the IRCAM, it is precisely what I've been working on.
+During my PhD study at the IRCAM in Paris, I worked on that topic for more than 3 years.

-My answer here is that this is not an easy task to describe a hearing sensation.
+Describing a hearing sensation is not an easy task.
 It is like, for example, to define what is red: the simplest answer would be to give a definition with an example, giving examples of objects that would be red and examples that would be another color.
-This definition depends from our senses and then from our perception of colors.
-We call it perceptual definition .
-However, there might be among you, readers, a scientist who will object that we can also give a physical definition, precising the wave lenght associated to the color.
+This type of definition depends on our feeling and then on our perception of colors.
+We can call it perceptual definition .
+However, there might be among you, readers, a scientist who will object that we can also give a physical definition, for example giving the wavelength range associated with the red color.

 For brightness, this is exactly the same: sax players would be able to tell David Sanborn has a very bright sound, meanwhile acousticians would talk about sound spectrum and high frequencies.